Lincoln Steffens: Career

 His enthusiasm for communism soured by the time his memoirs appeared in 1931.
 The autobiography became a bestseller leading to a short return to prominence for the writer, but Steffens would not be able to capitalize on it as illness cut his lecture tour of America short by 1933.
 He was a member of the California Writers Project, a New Deal program.

-He married the twenty-six-year-old socialist writer Leonore (Ella) Sophie Winter in 1924 and moved to Italy, where their son Peter was born in San Remo.
-Two years later they relocated to the largest art colony on the Pacific Coast, Carmel-by-the-Sea, California.
+Steffens married the twenty-six-year-old socialist writer Leonore (Ella) Sophie Winter in 1924 and moved to Italy, where their son Peter was born in San Remo.

+In 1927, they relocated to Carmel-by-the-Sea, California, the most significant art colony on the Pacific Coast, and settled in a cottage close to the intersection of San Antonio Street and Ocean Avenue.
+The cottage underwent renovation in 1992.

+During their stay, he authored his autobiography and managed the Pacific Weekly: A Western Journal of Fact and Opinion.
+In 1934, Willard Kenneth Bassett (15 February 1887 Oakland, California to 26 January 1954) and his wife Dorthea Castlehoun established The Pacific Weekly as a Carmel, California Leftist weekly journal, later, Lincoln Steffens gained control in June 1936.
+Sara Bard Field was an associate editor and Ella Winter was a literary editor.

 Ella and Lincoln soon became controversial figures in the leftist politics of the region.

-When John O’Shea, one of the local artists and a friend of the couple, exhibited his study of "Mr. Steffens’ soul", an image which resembled a grotesque daemon, Lincoln took a certain cynical pride in the drawing and enjoyed the publicity it generated.
+When John O’Shea, one of the local Carmel artists and a friend of the couple, exhibited his study of "Mr. Steffens’ soul", an image which resembled a grotesque daemon, Lincoln took a certain pride in the drawing and enjoyed the publicity it generated.

-In 1934, Steffens and Winters helped found the San Francisco Workers' School (later the California Labor School); Steffens also served there as an advisor.
+In 1934, Steffens and Winter helped found the San Francisco Workers' School (later the California Labor School); Steffens also served there as an advisor.

 Death

 Steffens died of a heart condition on August 9, 1936, in Carmel-by-the-Sea, California.

-In 2011 Kevin Baker of The New York Times lamented that "Lincoln Steffens isn’t much remembered today".
+In 2011, Kevin Baker of The New York Times lamented that "Lincoln Steffens isn't much remembered today".